floodfx/liveviewjs/apps/liveviewjs.com/docs/05-lifecycle-of-a-liveview/intro.md

 ### HTTP Request Phase

-Just like any other web page, all LiveViews start with a HTTP request to a URL (e.g. `GET /my-liveview`) and this route is served by a webserver (e.g. Express).
+Just like any other web page, all LiveViews start with a HTTP request to a URL (e.g.,  `GET /my-liveview`) and this route is served by a webserver (e.g.,  Express).
 If that route is a LiveView route, the webserver hands off the request to the **LiveViewJS** library for processing.

 The **LiveViewJS** library then creates a new LiveView instance and starts the HTTP request phase which consists of: